pragmint/open-practices/capabilities/empowering-teams-to-choose-tools.md

 ### [Create a Team Charter](/practices/create-a-team-charter.md)

 Document clear guidelines that define roles, responsibilities, decision-making processes, and escalation paths.
-Writing a team charter means clearly stating where teams can decide independently, how decisions should be made, and when alignment or escalation is required.
-By doing this, Autonomy becomes explicit and bounded by the charter.
+Writing a team charter means clearly stating where teams can make decisions independently, how decisions should be made, and when alignment or escalation is required.
+By doing this, autonomy becomes explicit and bounded by the charter.
 This reduces ambiguity and enables confident, accountable tool choices.

 ## Adjacent Capabilities